liesenf/SpokenBNC-tools/README.md

-# Tools for preprocessing the SpokenBNC dataset
+# Tools for preprocessing SpokenBNC dataset

 Here are Python scripts for processing SpokenBNC data.
 The SpokenBNC 2014 is a collection of 1251 transcribed conversations.
 More information: http://corpora.lancs.ac.uk/bnc2014/